mgavinr/ardhome/README.md

 The other chip ATmega16U2 converts USB to UART that the ATmega328 understands.
 The 16U2 is programmed to do this in this case.

+The micro is based on slightly different ATmega32U4.
+20 pins, 16MHz, micro usb, ICSP header, reset button.
+The 32U4 has built in usb, unlike the one above, so no need for USB controller.
+5v.
+Input 7-9v.
+20mA per IO, or 50mA at 3.3v pin.
+I think the ICSP header is for programming the board, and also

 # Pins

 Digital Pins 0 1